AC-coupled BESS in pvDesign

 In this example, the chosen inverter has a power of 1000 kVA, and the number of inverters per PCS is 2, so the power of the PCS is 2000 kW.

-• Battery container: in pvDesign, we assume that the storage solution is modular.
+• Battery container: in RatedPower, we assume that the storage solution is modular.
 As a user, you will set the capacity of a battery container.
 Alternatively, you can set the capacity of a single battery rack and the number of racks to include per container.

-pvDesign will install the necessary number of containers according to the system requirements.
+RatedPower will install the necessary number of containers according to the system requirements.

 How to achieve your power and capacity requirements?